dynaconf/dynaconf/docs/guides/usage.md

 ]
 ```

-> **NOTE:** Dynaconf works in an **layered override** mode based on the above order, so if you have multiple file formats with conflicting keys defined, the precedence will be based on the loading order.
+> **NOTE**: Dynaconf works in an **layered override** mode based on the above order, so if you have multiple file formats with conflicting keys defined, the precedence will be based on the loading order.

 Take a look at the [example](https://github.com/rochacbruno/dynaconf/tree/master/example) folder to see some examples of use with different file formats.